United States cable news: ESPNU

 ESPNU is a 24-hour sports news network dedicated to college sports.
 ESPN airs a customized version of SportsCenter, SportsCenter U, covering college sports, as well as documentaries about college teams and players.

 Big Ten Network

-The Big Ten Network, whose origins can be traced back to '03, airs a large amount of original sports programming, including a program similar to SportsCenter called Big Ten Tonight, as well as live sports.
+The Big Ten Network, whose origins can be traced back to 2003, airs a large amount of original sports programming, including a program similar to SportsCenter called Big Ten Tonight, as well as live sports.
 Unlike other college sports channels, such as ESPNU or BTN's sister station Fox College Sports, BTN covers the Big Ten Conference exclusively.

-Fox College Sports

-Fox College Sports (FCS) airs an extremely large amount of live sports.
-Because Fox Sports has so many rights to so many college sporting events, FCS networks are split by region, similar to Fox Sports.

-Longhorn Network

-Launched in 2011 as a joint venture between ESPN & the Texas Longhorns, the Longhorn Network airs over 20 different live sports, as well as sports news & analysis.

 SEC Network

-Three years after the launch of the Longhorn Network, ESPN entered a similard joint venture with the Southeastern Conference, also known as the SEC.
+Three years after the launch of the now-defunct Longhorn Network, ESPN entered a similard joint venture with the Southeastern Conference, also known as the SEC.
 While it does broadcast over 20 different SEC sports, it also airs analysis of upcoming games as well as a sports talk show.
 Some SEC Network football games are simulcast on WDCW.

-Pac-12 Network

-The Pac-12 Network covers every sport in the PAC-12 as well as every team in the conference, airing nearly 900 live events a year.
-With the vast number of events in the PAC-12, the Pac-12 Network has been split into six separate regional channels.